…like, that I really really love wine.

 By the end of both nights, I ended up craving quiet time with Charlie even more than a glass of wine.
 I needed to feel a sense of connection.
 But it was hard for him to hide his disappointment when I made him head home early instead of heading out on the town.
 Which just made me feel worse.

-I definitely realized that I was losing more by not having alcohol in my life than I gained.
 As much as I was enjoying the hangover free mornings and the fact that I was now the cheapest date ever (more money for chia seeds and kefir in my smoothies!), this healthy hedonist needed to get back on the sauce.
 Finding moderation since though has been an even more daunting task (see my strategies for better boozing).

 If there was any immediate impact of my alcohol detox it’s that I instantly became a wine snob.
 This is not something I would ordinarily want to be.
 But it wasn’t such a bad thing to embrace in the name of my health.
 I’ve tried to start drinking for taste.
 I sip slower, and if that first sip causes my nose to wrinkle, I casually put down my plastic cup of gallery opening $5 buck chuck and proceeded to socialize hands free.